 Check to make sure you’re maintaining a balance of sales with the number of employees that you have working.
 Look in Markup and Profit Revisited, chapter 6 for information on how to keep employees and volume in balance.

-Are you handwriting thank you cards?
+Are you sending handwritten thank you cards?
 Send them to previous clients, leads that didn’t sell, suppliers, subs, etc. They are a marvelous way to keep in touch with others in both your business world and your personal life as well, and a handwritten card gets noticed.
 Start with one each day and build from there.

 Is your employee manual up-to-date?
 Have all of your employees signed off that they’ve read and agree to abide by the manual?
 If not, you’re taking a huge risk.
 We often hear from contractors dealing with employee issues that could have been prevented with a signed employee manual.